-Work in the disaster site, was the second emerged theme.
-Nurses mentioned environmental difficulties like weather, but were primarily focused on the interaction with locals, particularly with local medical teams.
-They uncovered cultural gaps and different perspectives, which formed formidable barriers, but also recognized in them a chance for potential collaboration.
-Consistent with the current study, the literature identified extreme weather conditions as a staff challenge (Hamdanieh et al., 2023).
-Because of massive infrastructure damage in the disaster zone, foreign delegations may only rarely find local buildings or equipment available for use (Naor & Bernardes, 2016).
-Working with a local medical team in an existing hospital -- as in this study -- is considered unique.
-Differences between cultural and professional perspectives amongst international groups of nurses have been known for many years (Purnell, 1991).
-Although studies highly recommended improving cultural knowledge, and thus improving collaboration with local medical teams (Bar-On et al., 2013; Chin et al., 2022; Lind et al., 2012), to date we have found no cases of real-time collaboration between foreign-local teams at a single disaster site.
+Work in the disaster zone was the second theme that emerged.
+Nurses noted environmental difficulties like inclement weather, but primarily focused on the interaction with the local population, particularly the local medical teams.
+They identified cultural differences and divergent perspectives, which presented them with formidable barriers while also recognizing in them potential for collaboration.
+Working with a local medical team in an existing hospital, as in this study. is considered unique.
+Differences in cultural and professional perspectives among international groups of nurses have been recognized for many years (Purnell, 1991).
+Although studies highly recommended improving cultural knowledge, and thus improving collaboration with local medical teams (Bar-On et al., 2013; Chin et al., 2022; Lind et al., 2012), we have found no cases of real-time collaboration between foreign and local teams at a single disaster site to date.

+Consistent with the current study, the literature has identified extreme weather conditions as a staff challenge (Hamdanieh et al., 2023).
+Due to massive infrastructure damage in disaster zones, foreign delegations may only rarely find local buildings or equipment available for use (Naor & Bernardes, 2016).

-Return to Israel and post-delegation conclusions, was the third major theme.
-The nurses shared their lessons of serving at disaster zone.
-In their interview, the recommendation to increase the nurse/doctor ratio emerged.
-This, while a previous study pointed to the need for more expert physicians in field hospitals (Burnweit & Stylianos, 2011).
-Better use of pre-departure time and internationalization of medical reporting software were also identified as future lessons.
-While studies have revealed an inappropriate preparedness level (Al Harthi et al., 2020; Taskiran & Baykal, 2019), this study explores new insights coming from nurses themselves about more efficiently utilizing the pre-deployment time, by providing relevant information on the disaster zone, and actively encouraging team cohesiveness.
-The need to process the experience was the last revealed insight.
-Although many studies emphasized the importance and the need to provide psychological support to such teams (Johal & Mounsey, 2017; Mounsey et al., 2016; Sadhaan et al., 2022; Segev, 2023; Xue et al., 2020; Zahos et al., 2022), and delegation participants were offered some degree of post-delegation support, the current study indicates further improvement would be very welcome.
+Post-delegation conclusions was the third major theme that emerged from the focus groups.
+The nurses shared insights learned from serving at the disaster zone.
+In interviews, the recommendation to increase the nurse/doctor ratio emerged.
+In contrast, a previous study had pointed to the need for more expert physicians in field hospitals (Burnweit & Stylianos, 2011).
+Better use of pre-departure time and internationalization of electronic medical record software were also identified as areas which could be improved for future delegations.
+While several studies have revealed an insufficient level of preparedness among nurses for disaster response and management (Al Harthi et al., 2020; Taskiran & Baykal, 2019), this study offers new insights from nurses themselves on overcoming these challenges by more efficiently utilizing pre-deployment time, educating delegation teams on the disaster zone, and actively encouraging team cohesiveness.
+The nurses’ need to process the experience upon their return from the mission was the last revealed insight.
+Although many studies have emphasized the importance of providing psychological support to teams providing disaster relief (Johal & Mounsey, 2017; Mounsey et al., 2016; Sadhaan et al., 2022; Segev, 2023; Xue et al., 2020; Zahos et al., 2022), and despite the fact that delegation members were offered some degree of psychological support upon their return, the current study indicates that further improvement would be welcome.

-Study limitations and future Directions
+Study limitations and future directions

-Relying only on nurses' perspective might be the study limitation.
-Interviewed participants from other professions or logistics’ disciplines from foreign and local perspectives, would have enhanced a broader perspective on the topic.
-We recommend interviewing participants from different disciplines to shed light on multidisciplinary team work on local and international levels.
+One limitation of the study may be that it relied solely on nurses’ perspectives.
+Including participants from other professions or logistical disciplines, as well as drawing on both foreign and local perspectives, would have offered a broader perspective on the topic.
+We recommend interviewing participants from a range of disciplines to shed light on multidisciplinary team work on local and international levels.

 Conclusion

-This study emphasizes the crucial role of nursing in emergency time.
-Nurses may contribute from their multitasks experience point of view to design effective preparedness.
-They act as multicultural moderators between local-foreign teams and as a cohesive factor in the multidiscipline delegation.
-The study contributes to evidence based emergency knowledge and adds a new perspective on disaster nursing benefits that might be utilized for better future interventions in disaster times.
+This study emphasizes the crucial role of nursing in emergency disaster relief.
+Nurses may contribute to the design of effective disaster preparedness measures due to their own multifaceted experience and skills.
+They act as moderators between local and foreign teams and as cohesive factors in multidisciplinary delegations.
+The study contributes to evidence-based knowledge on emergency response and adds a new perspective on disaster nursing benefits that may be utilized to improve future disaster interventions.

-Implications for Nursing and Health Policy
+Implications for nursing and health policy